Bangers and Colcannon: Classic, cozy Irish food with Guinness-braised sausages and mashed potatoes mixed with sauteed cabbage.

 I hope that you’ll try this classic bangers and colcannon dish in your own home and let me know how it turns out for you in the comment section below!

-And if you’re looking for more Irish and Irish-inspired food, please be sure to check out my Irish soda bread, Guinness chocolate cake, shamrock shakes, and Guinness cupcakes with Bailey’s buttercream.
+If you’re looking for more Irish and Irish-inspired food, please be sure to check out my Irish soda bread, Guinness chocolate cake, shamrock shakes, and Guinness cupcakes with Bailey’s buttercream.
 All are insanely delicious!!

 For the bangers and Guinness gravy: